-- (3) In order to make an appearance pursuant to this rule, the student must: - (A) be duly enrolled in a law school approved by the American Bar Association; - (B) have completed legal studies amounting to at least four semesters, or the equivalent if studies are scheduled on other than a semester basis: - (C) be certified by the dean of the law school as being of good character and competent legal ability.
-This certification must be filed with the Clerk and may be withdrawn at any time by the dean, upon written notice to the Clerk, or by the Court, without notice of hearing and without any showing of cause; - (D) be introduced by the attorney of record in the case: - (E) neither ask for nor receive any compensation or remuneration of any kind for his or her services from the person on whose behalf such services are rendered, but this will not prevent an attorney, legal aid bureau, law school, a state, or the United States from paying compensation to the eligible law student, nor will it prevent any agency from making such charges for its services as it may otherwise properly require; - (F) certify in writing that he or she has read and is familiar with the code of professional responsibility or rules of professional conduct in effect in the state or jurisdiction in which the student's law school is located. - (g) Self-representation.
-Any appellant may appear and present his or her own case before the Court.
+(3) In order to make an appearance pursuant to this rule, the student must:

+(A) be duly enrolled in a law school approved by the American Bar Association;

+(B) have completed legal studies amounting to at least four semesters, or the equivalent if studies are scheduled on other than a semester basis;

+(C) be certified by the dean of the law school as being of good character and competent legal ability.
+This certification must be filed with the Clerk and may be withdrawn at any time by the dean, upon written notice to the Clerk, or by the Court, without notice of hearing and without any showing of cause;

+(D) be introduced by the attorney of record in the case:

+(E) neither ask for nor receive any compensation or remuneration of any kind for his or her services from the person on whose behalf such services are rendered, but this will not prevent an attorney, legal aid bureau, law school, a state, or the United States from paying compensation to the eligible law student, nor will it prevent any agency from making such charges for its services as it may otherwise properly require;

+(F) certify in writing that he or she has read and is familiar with the code of professional responsibility or rules of professional conduct in effect in the state or jurisdiction in which the student's law school is located.

+(g) Self-representation.
+Any appellant, petitioner, or intervenor may be self-represented before the Court.

+(As amended Mar.
+18, 1999, eff.
+May 1, 1999.)

+LIMITED APPEARANCES

+Order of the United States Court of Appeals for Veterans Claims, dated Mar.
+18, 1999, provided that:

+"This Court's Rules of Practice and Procedure, as changed effective May 1, 1999, permit a limited appearance by a practitioner only for the purpose of filing a Notice of Appeal.
+It is

+"ORDERED that, notwithstanding the foregoing restriction, a staff attorney of a pro bono representation program operating under a grant or contract made in connection with the authority first provided in Public Law No. 102-229 may enter a limited appearance for the purpose of case screening and referral."